The Bankrate promise

 When your debts are discharged, the creditor can no longer require you to pay the debt.
 Many types of debt are discharged as part of Chapter 7 bankruptcy.
 In Chapter 13 bankruptcy, your debt is reorganized, and any debt remaining after the payback period is discharged.

-Secured debt: If you purchase a car or other merchandise with a loan, you make an agreement with the lender to pay for the item in exchange for the current use of it.
+If you purchase a car, home or other merchandise with a secured loan, you make an agreement with the lender to forfeit the item if you don’t pay back the loan.
 If you later file for bankruptcy, you’ll have to decide whether to give the item up or continue paying the lender for it.

-What debts are difficult to eliminate in bankruptcy?
+Debts that are difficult to eliminate in bankruptcy

 With some other types of debt, it’s possible to get a clean slate with bankruptcy.

 There are exceptions, though.
-One is that you can prove you’ll never be able to work again because of a complete and permanent disability.
-Another exception is undue hardship, which requires you to prove that you’ve made good faith efforts to repay the loan, repaying it would keep you from maintaining a minimal standard of living for yourself and your dependents and the circumstances making it difficult for you to make payments are unlikely to change during the repayment period.
+One is if you can prove you’ll never be able to work again because of a complete and permanent disability.
+Another exception is undue hardship, which requires you to prove that repaying the debt would keep you from maintaining a minimal standard of living for yourself and your dependents.

-The standards for both options are very high, however, and it’s rare that either exception is granted.
+The standards for substantiating either permanent disability or undue hardship are very high, however, and it’s rare that either exception is granted.

 Discharging your debt through bankruptcy has a drastic effect on your credit score, so it’s not something you’ll want to take lightly.
 Still, if you find yourself unable to make payments to all of your creditors, it may be time to consider filing bankruptcy.